 Unless otherwise stipulated in the Contract, all homes approved by the Seller and built in accordance with the approved plans, will receive front yard landscaping and irrigation installation at the cost of the Seller.
 Your front garden will be designed in consultation with a landscape architect who specializes in current landscape trends and low water usage Western Australian Plants.
-Please visit the Manager's website 6 weeks prior to the completion of your home for information on how to arrange installation of landscaping.
+Please contact the Manager 6 weeks prior to the completion of your home to arrange an installation date.